Our Executive Leadership Team

 Originally from the Darling Downs, Helen is a practising Registered Nurse of over 30 years with both hospital-based and tertiary qualifications, including a Bachelor of Nursing and a Graduate Certificate of Information Technology.
-Helen brings extensive experience as a Company Director serving on several not-for-profit Boards in the education and healthcare sectors.
-She is a member of the Australian College of Nursing, Australian College of Mental Health Nurses, Women on Boards and Women in Technology.
-She is also a member of the Australian Institute of Company Directors and the Institute of Community Directors of Australia.
+Helen brings extensive experience as a Company Director serving on several not-for-profit Boards and is a Graduate of the Australian Institute of Company Directors.

 Lorelle Coombe | Executive Director Workforce Governance and Information Management